rust-secure-code/cargo-auditable/README.md

 It is interoperable with existing tooling that consumes Cargo.lock via the JSON-to-TOML convertor.
 You can also write your own tooling fairly easily - `auditable-extract` and `auditable-serde` crates handle all the data extraction and parsing for you.
 See [the docs](https://docs.rs/auditable-extract/) to get started.

+[syft](https://github.com/anchore/syft) v0.53.0+ has experimental support for detecting this data in binaries.
+When used on images or directories, Rust audit support must be enabled by adding the `--catalogers all` CLI option, e.g `syft --catalogers all <container image containing Rust auditable binary>`.

+[go-rustaudit](https://github.com/microsoft/go-rustaudit) is golang binary for parsing Rust audit information from binaries, used in syft.

 ### What is the data format, exactly?

 It is not yet stabilized, so we do not have extensive docs or a JSON schema.
 However, [these Rust data structures](https://github.com/Shnatsel/rust-audit/blob/master/auditable-serde/src/lib.rs#L14) map to JSON one-to-one and are extensively commented.
 The JSON is Zlib-compressed and placed in a linker section with a name that [varies by platform](https://github.com/Shnatsel/rust-audit/blob/master/auditable/src/lib.rs).